-There are many people who attempt to ship their personal belongings into the country themselves, but quickly learn that while you may save a few dollars on the front end, you could find yourself paying thousands of dollars on the back end dealing with issues you weren’t aware of when it arrives in port.
-Hiring a reputable company with the knowledge, expertise and contacts, who does it day in and day out and understands customs laws, is a far better way to go.
+There are many people who attempt to ship their personal belongings into the country themselves, but quickly learn that while you may save a few dollars on the front end, you could find yourself paying thousands of dollars on the back end dealing with issues you weren’t aware of regarding its arrival.
+Hiring a reputable company with the knowledge, expertise and contacts, and with a clear understanding of customs laws, is a far better way to go.

 Once you have all the proper documentation, Paul helps you determine the appropriate size container for your household goods.
-There are three sizes for containers:
+There are three container sizes:

 “We don’t leave the office at the end of the day until every question has been answered satisfactorily for our customers.
 We pride ourselves on our communication.
 We push ourselves to offer the highest level of customer service to our clients.”